Texas program

 Questions tied to this exact path

-• Does Fort Worth Homebuyer Assistance Program (HAP) require a participating lender for this household and loan setup?
+• Is your team approved to originate Fort Worth Homebuyer Assistance Program (HAP) for this household and loan setup?

-• Which first-mortgage product must be paired with Fort Worth Homebuyer Assistance Program (HAP), and can it be combined with the saved options?
+• Which first-mortgage product must be paired with Fort Worth Homebuyer Assistance Program (HAP), and what breaks eligibility?

 Action checklist preview